apache/airflow/docs/apache-airflow/administration-and-deployment/scheduler.rst

 * The logic and definition of your DAG structure:
     * how many DAG files you have
     * how many DAGs you have in your files
-    * how large the DAG files are (remember dag parser needs to read and parse the file every n seconds)
+    * how large the DAG files are (remember DAG parser needs to read and parse the file every n seconds)
     * how complex they are (i.e. how fast they can be parsed, how many tasks and dependencies they have)
     * whether parsing your DAG file involves importing a lot of libraries or heavy processing at the top level (Hint!
 It should not.
 See :ref:`best_practices/top_level_code`)